aimee-mcneil-melville/ToDo-Full-Stack/README.md

  * Import and then use the `Route` component from `react-router-dom` so that the `Nav` component will show on all pages, but the `Home` component will only show on `'/'`.

+ TODO: Update this instruction.
+At RRv5 it kiiiiinda makes sense to put Nav as a Route in order to demonstrate how RRv5 will render all matching routes by default.
+However RRv6 matches a single route by default so I think it now makes more sense to make Nav just an ordinary component (not in a Route)

 ![after release 1](readme-images/release-1.png)